 What Makes Apples Fall from the Tree?

 Let’s start with the simplest and most positive reason why apples may drop prematurely.
 Sometimes, early fruit drop in apple trees is just Mother Nature’s way of reducing a heavy fruit set.
-This isn’t necessarily bad at all; in fact, it is recommended that you thin apples to one per cluster, six weeks after full bloom so that each apple is 4-6 inches from the next.
-Thinning in this manner prevents limb breakage from overly heavy fruit set and allows the tree to produce the largest, healthiest fruit.
+This isn’t necessarily bad at all; in fact, it is recommended that you thin apples to one per cluster, six weeks after full bloom so that each apple is 4-6 inches (10 to 15 cm.) from the next.
+Thinning in this manner prevents limb breakage from an overly heavy fruit set and allows the tree to produce the largest, healthiest fruit.

 If the June drop is especially alarming, in the future, try pruning to allow more light into the tree.
 Also, a lack of nitrogen might be at fault, so apply a general fertilizer but be careful not to over feed since too much nitrogen can also result in apple trees dropping fruit.